This was a group assignment. To see the complete project, please visit the group page:

 The carriage is the moving body of the system.
 Its job is to travel along one axis while carrying the active tool or module.
 In the first concept, that tool was a pipette.
 In the modified concept, the same motion logic can be adapted to support the light or camera-related module.

-This was the main carriage body.
-It was designed as the platform that would move across the machine while carrying the dispensing or actuation mechanism.
+This is the main carriage body.
+It was designed as the platform that would move across the machine — guided by the metal rails and their bearings — while carrying the dispensing or actuation mechanism.

 A carriage in a CNC-type mechanism must satisfy several requirements: